80+ best Presidents’ Day sales from Target, Home Depot, Amazon, more — save up to 80%

 Lenovo Lenovo ThinkPad Yoga 11e Gen 5 (11")$229$939Save $710

-Walmart: Save $60 on an Apple iPad, up to $100 off the Samsung Galaxy Tab and more.
+Walmart: Save $60 on an Apple iPad, up to $200 off a Gateway Notebook and more.

 Gateway Gateway 14.1" 2-in-1 Elite Notebook$499$699Save $200